unimelb/unimelb-design-system/templates/breaking-changes.md

 - rename .course-grid to .filtered-listing-grid

 # Selector Boxes 3
-- rename .selector-listing-3 to .pathfinder
+- rename .selector-listing-3 to .pathfinder-3
+- use .pathfinder-2 for two boxes
+- use .pathfinder-4 for four boxes